oorkan/oorkan.dev/content/blog/git/gitignore exceptions the tricky parts.md

 {{<img src="https://res.cloudinary.com/oorkan/image/upload/v1610131180/blog/img/topics/git/gitignore_exceptions_the_tricky_parts/gitignore-exceptions-ex4_jxote7.png" alt="gitignore exceptions - ex 4" loading="lazy">}}

-Altough this solution works fine, I don't think using multiple `.gitignore`s at different tree levels is a good sign.
-I suggest to do as maximum as you can to avoid this kind of situations.
+Although this solution works fine, I don't think using multiple `.gitignore`s in different tree levels is a good sign.
+I suggest doing as maximum as you can to avoid this kind of situation.
 Cheers! 🍾